natcap/invest.users-guide/source/sdr.rst

 .. math:: D_{dn}=\sum_i\frac{d_i}{C_{th, i} S_{th,i}}
     :label: d_dn

-where :math:`d_i` is the length of the flow path along the ith cell according to the steepest downslope direction (:math:`m`) (see Figure 2), :math:`C_{th, i}` and :math:`S_{th, i}` are the thresholded cover-management factor and the thresholded slope gradient of the ith cell, respectively.
+where :math:`d_i` is the length of the flow path along the :math:`i`th cell according to the steepest downslope direction (:math:`m`) (see Figure 2), :math:`C_{th, i}` and :math:`S_{th, i}` are the thresholded cover-management factor and the thresholded slope gradient of the :math:`i`th cell, respectively.
 Again, the downslope flow path is determined from a Multiple-Flow Direction algorithm.

 **Step 2.** The SDR ratio for a pixel :math:`i` is then derived from the conductivity index :math:`IC` following (Vigiak et al., 2012):